 City of Fairview Park Receives Auditor of State Award with Distinction

 Columbus – A recent financial audit of the City of Fairview Park (Cuyahoga County) by Auditor of State Dave Yost’s office has returned a clean audit report.
-The city’s excellent record keeping has earned it the Auditor of State Award with Distinction.
+The City of Fairview Park’s excellent record keeping has earned it the Auditor of State Award with Distinction.

 The Auditor of State Award with Distinction is presented to local governments and school districts upon the completion of a financial audit.
 Entities that receive the award meet the following criteria of a “clean” audit report: